b0sh1Mods/gecko-codes/Wii Sports/Custom Hole Selector.md

 Replace X with 0-8 for normal holes and 9-A for unused holes on console and B-C for unused holes on Dolphin

 If you load the B-C unused holes on console, the game will crash

+This code does NOT work at all.
+If someone can fix it, I would love it.
 <details>
 <summary>NTSC Rev 1</summary>